I Want to be a Tutor

 - Personal satisfaction of helping other people

-Tutors must have earned an "A" or "A-" in the course(s) they wish to tutor (or equivalent ACT score), have a 3.0 GPA and be willing to work at least 10 hours per week.
+Tutors must have earned a "B" or better in the course(s) they wish to tutor (or equivalent ACT score) and be willing to work at least 10 hours per week.

 Weber State University tutors are trained and certified through the College Reading and Learning Association, an internationally recognized organization that certifies institutions around the world to provide academic supports.
 Training is a required component of working as a WSU tutor.
 Tutors are trained in a variety of areas, such as critical thinking skills, communication skills, metacognition, test-taking strategies, cultural awareness and diversity, and memory and retention strategies.
 Tutors are compensated for their time spent training and receive raises as they increase their level of certification.